Nicholas Ugbane: Second term (2007-2011)

 Ugbane was reelected in 2007 running on the PDP platform.
 He was appointed to committees on Public Accounts, Niger Delta, Independent National Electoral Commission and Aviation.

 During a debate over nomination of Senator David Mark as Senate President, Ugbane was considered as an alternative.

 In May 2007, the Senate resolved to probe the use of funds earmarked for the Independent National Electoral Commission.
 Ugbane, as Chairman of the Senate Committee on INEC, supported the probe but defended himself against allegations that he had not exercised sufficient oversight.

 In 2008, Ugbane was vocal in the campaign against corruption and fraud in the power sector during the period when President Olusegun Obasanjo was in power (1999–2007).

 In April 2008, Ugbane was a panelist at a conference on developing and supporting critical energy infrastructure in Nigeria.

-In October 2008, Ugbane was a speaker on developing Nigeria's power structure at the 9th Annual State of the Nigerian Nation Symposium held in Washington, DC, United States.
+In October 2008, Ugbane was a speaker on developing Nigeria's power structure at the 9th Annual State of the Nigerian Nation Symposium held in Washington, D.C., United States.

 In December 2008, Ugbane of Kogi East, which is also the base of Kogi State governor Ibrahim Idris, became involved in a dispute with Senator Smart Adeyemi of Kogi West over nomination of ministers from the state.

 He stated that nomination of Humphrey Enemakwu Abah for a ministerial position would violate Section 14 of the Nigerian Constitution, which deals with Federal Character.

 That month Ugbane donated a full classroom block to SS Peter and Paul Academy, Egume in Kogi state.